stcan/meanwell-can-control/README.md

-# examples/_example_charge_contro.py
+# examples
 Example code to control battery charging and discharging depending on the electricity meter.

-Do not use without adaptation to local conditions and only under supervision!

-# All scripts are without any warranty.
+All scripts are without any warranty.
 Use at your own risk